gbdev/pandocs/content/Video_Display.md

 # VRAM Sprite Attribute Table (OAM)

-Game Boy video controller can display up to 40 sprites either in 8x8 or in 8x16 pixels.
+The Game Boy PPU can display up to 40 sprites either in 8x8 or in 8x16 pixels.
 Because of a limitation of hardware, only ten sprites can be displayed per scan line.
-Sprite patterns have the same format as BG tiles, but they are taken from the Sprite Pattern Table located at
+Sprite tiles have the same format as BG tiles, but they are taken from the Sprite Tiles Table located at
 $8000-8FFF and have unsigned numbering.

 Sprite attributes reside in the Sprite Attribute Table (OAM - Object